acupoftee/fragrance-formula-manager/README.md

 Manages all created formulas to better understand formula breakdown, and the costs of each formula.

+_No AI tools were used in the making of this project._

 ## Features

 - Displays all formulas in a table with formula metadata